ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/13-Containment-Recommendations.md

 Security teams should:

-- Monitor for suspicious email infrastructure.
+- Monitor suspicious email infrastructure.
-- Validate sender authentication before delivery.
+- Validate sender authentication before email delivery.
 - Continuously update phishing detection rules.
-- Review threat intelligence feeds for newly observed phishing domains.
+- Review Threat Intelligence feeds for newly observed phishing domains.
 - Improve visibility into email routing and authentication failures.

 ---

+# 💡 Analyst Assessment

+The investigation demonstrates that the phishing campaign relied primarily on social engineering rather than malware delivery.

+By combining trusted branding, attacker-controlled infrastructure, and persuasive phishing content, the threat actor attempted to convince recipients to voluntarily disclose sensitive information.

+Implementing the recommended containment measures will significantly reduce the likelihood of successful credential harvesting attacks while improving the organization's overall detection and response capabilities.

+---

-# Conclusion
+# ✅ Conclusion

 The phishing campaign relied on social engineering rather than malware delivery.
 Rapid identification, IOC blocking, user awareness, and continuous monitoring are essential to minimizing the impact of similar attacks.

 Implementing the recommendations described above will significantly reduce the likelihood of successful phishing attacks and improve the organization's overall email security posture.

+---

+# ➡️ Next Phase

+Continue to **Phase 14 – Incident Report** to summarize the investigation findings, document the incident timeline, and provide the final case assessment.